hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Cannons (U)

 Cannons serve as the primary armament on military vessels, enabling the discharge of lasers and projectiles.
-The barrel can be equipped with a laser generator, a 'catapult' mechanism for launching projectiles, or left unmodified to launch guided slit bombs.
+The barrel can be equipped with a laser generator, a 'catapult' mechanism for launching projectiles, or left unmodified to launch rocket-powered slit bombs.
 Their versatility make the cannons a popular choice.
 There are four primary sizes of cannons available: large, universal, small, and extra small.

 #### The Large Cannon